OctopusDeploy/docs/docs/administration/private-cloud-migration/index.md

 ### Double complete migration

 A third option is to perform a complete migration but then treat the cloud instance as disposable.
 Once testing has been completed, the cloud instance is destroyed and a new complete migration is performed.
-This allows the teams to switch to the cloud instance with a high degree of certainty that it will work, while also ensuring that the cloud instance has all the settings from the on-premises instance.
+This allows teams to switch to the cloud instance with a high degree of certainty that their projects will deploy correctly, while also ensuring that the cloud instance has all the recent configuration from the on-premises instance.

 Choose a double complete migration when: